g0ldyy/comet/README.md

-# To do - PLEASE HELP 😎
+# To do
-- optimize every line of code
 - jackett/prowlarr indexers (one request per indexer for better timeout handling)
-- the whole hash cache checking part
+- other debrid services